bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 Even though LMC is derived from HMC, its properties are quite different.
-The movement between states will be a combination of the :math:`\frac{\epsilon^2}{2} \frac{\partial H}{\partial q_i}(q(t))` term and the math:`\epsilon p(t)`.
+The movement between states will be a combination of the :math:`\frac{\epsilon^2}{2} \frac{\partial H}{\partial q_i}(q(t))` term and the :math:`\epsilon p(t)`.
 Since :math:`\epsilon` is necessarily
 small (otherwise your simulation will not be accurate), the former term will be very small and the latter term will resemble a simple Metropolis-Hastings random walk.
-The one difference is that LMC has better scaling properties when increasing dimensions.
+A big difference though is that LMC has better scaling properties when increasing dimensions.
 See [Radford2012]_ for more details.